 Results: I honestly didn’t see all these benefits.
 Washing power non-existent, but I was aware of this given the composition of rice water.
 No untangling power.
 I thought that rice water could create a film on the hair that could untangle it, but the end result was the opposite.
 Dry hair that’s hard to comb.

 For me, rice water for hair is a failure.

-I think rice water is great for skin care and probably deserves more testing for hair care.
-This water should normally be thrown away but by collecting it we can have an ally for our skin at almost no cost.
+I think rice water is great for skincare and probably deserves more testing for hair care.
+This water is normally thrown away but by collecting it we can have an ally for our skin at almost no cost.
 I already have in mind to prepare a face tonic to take advantage of all the nourishing properties.

 If you like my content, help me with a small donation.
 With your support, I would like to buy new ingredients and create original healthy beauty products!
 Thank you :).